French Broad Section 9 Whitewater Rafting

 The scenic beauty surrounding the FB9 stretch is in its greatest glory from May to October.
 That’s also when the water is warmest.
 Once autumn hits, the fall colors make for a spectacularly amazing backdrop.
 Just keep in mind that the water will be cooler if you plan on rafting in October.

 Tours will be canceled if the weather creates unsafe conditions.
-All decisions to cancel trips are made as close to the tour date and time as possible, which allows participants to plan accordingly.
+Decisions to cancel trips are made as close to the tour date and time as possible, allowing participants to plan accordingly.

 As a temperate rainforest, Asheville typically experiences a short burst of rain every day in the summer.
 In these cases, the trip will proceed as planned.
-If there are any changes in the schedule due to the weather, we will notify you by phone or text.
+If the schedule changes due to the weather, we will notify you by phone or text.